emresevilgen/CS315_HW1/README.md

 # CS315_HW1
-The FirstHomework of The CS 315 - Programming Languages
+The First Homework of The CS 315 - Programming Languages